 Rocket Labs, an American-New Zealand Company, sent 6 small satellites into orbit with the rocket called Electron that is 17 meters (56 feet) tall and 1.2 meters.
 Compared to the humungous rockets of Space X, ArianeSpace etc, Electron is a Lilliput in size and can carry a payload of 500 pounds.

 The rocket has its name ‘Electron’ engraved on it in white.
-The rocket engine was designed by a 3D printer in California, which saved cost.
+Its engine was designed by a 3D printer in California, which helped reduce cost.

 While Rocket Lab has become the trailblazer in small rocket launching, a lot of companies are eager to take a plunge in this lucrative segment, which is expected to register enormous growth in the coming years and open door to endless possibilities.